-We generate revenue in five main areas: patient simulators, surgical simulators, ultrasound simulators, learning applications/courseware and centre management systems.
-Our patient simulators offer a high level of believability and life-like responses and teach students and healthcare practitioners to intervene quickly in trauma scenarios with appropriate clinical measures.
-Our surgical simulators incorporate haptic technology designed to allow students and practitioners to practice and acquire skills to perform minimally invasive procedures, including bronchoscopies, endoscopies and cardiac valve replacements.
-Our ultrasound solutions utilize e-learning, ultrasound training models, mannequins and real time 3D animated display that allow students and practitioners to become familiar with diagnostic bedside ultrasound.
-Our simulation learning applications, such as our learning modules, e-learning and mobile applications provide simulation tools which can be embedded within hospital work environments or large teaching institutions, which maximize time available for student-learning through remote delivery of content and allows for self-guided learning experiences and assessment.
-Our medical simulation centre solutions are designed to simplify the operations behind managing complex simulation, assessment, recording and debriefing and student learning.
+We generate revenue in five main areas: patient simulators, surgical simulators, ultrasound simulators and task trainers, learning applications/courseware and centre management systems.
+Our patient simulators offer a high level of believability and life-like responses and teach students and practitioners to intervene with appropriate clinical measures.
+Our surgical simulators incorporate haptic technology that allows students and practitioners to acquire skills and practice in performing minimally invasive procedures, including bronchoscopies, endoscopies and catheter-based procedures.
+Our ultrasound solutions utilize e-learning, ultrasound training models, mannequins and 3D animated displays that allow students and practitioners to become familiar with diagnostic bedside ultrasound and ultrasound-guided procedures.
+Our simulation learning applications can be embedded within hospital work environments or large teaching institutions, allowing remote delivery of content for self-guided learning and assessment.
+Our medical simulation centre solutions simplify the operations behind managing complex simulation, assessment, recording and debriefing.